 Lindsey Schechter of Houston Dairymaids and Laurie Harvey of Cherry Pie Hospitality led a guided tasting of cheeses with accompaniments by Valerie Trasatti of Benevento Bakeshop and Karen Man.
 Paired beverages were donated by Artesa Winery (Napa Valley, California) and Flood Independent Distribution (Baird Brewery).

 Photos by Cecilia Norman and Carla Gomez

-Episode 3: Underbelly Takeover for Legacy Community Health
+Episode 3: Underbelly Legacies, a Takeover for Legacy Community Health

 Our third pop-up event, held at Underbelly on November 5, raised $8,000 to cover well-woman exams for uninsured patients at Legacy Community Health.
 Click here to donate to IHWSH's Legacy Women's Health Fund.

 More than 120 guests enjoyed a decadent three-course meal celebrating the ingredients of the season as prepared by Erin Smith (Feges BBQ), Madalyn Lester (Nancy's Hustle) and Victoria Dearmond (Underbelly).
 A pink-hued Texas Greyhound cocktail created by Ladies of Libation stars Laurie Sheddan Harvey and Kris Sowell kept guests raising their glasses in toast all evening long.